tuzz/sliding_puzzle_ruby/README.md

 The numbers of the goal state must be sequential, but the blank can be anywhere.

-The `#oracle` method will return `nil` for a puzzle with more than ten tiles, or if the numbers aren't sequential.
+The `#oracle` method will return `nil` for a puzzle with more than eight tiles, or if the numbers aren't sequential.

 ### Impossible puzzles ###